ravijar/frontend-generator/README.md

 Welcome to the **Automatic Frontend Generation Framework**!
 This project aims to streamline the process of building React-based frontends by automating the generation of UI components, pages, and client-side API integrations **directly from an OpenAPI Specification**.

 This framework is specifically designed for backend developers and teams who need a functional, customizable frontend without diving deep into frontend technologies.
-By using configuration files such as the **OpenAPI Specification** and **Page Configuration File**, the framework ensures that the frontend is always in sync with the backend while allowing flexibility in styling and structure.
+By using configuration files such as the **Page Configuration File** and **User Customization Files**, along side with the **OpenAPI Specification**, the framework ensures that the frontend is always in sync with the backend while allowing flexibility in styling and structure.

 ### Key Features
 - **Automatic React Frontend Generation**: Quickly generate fully functional React frontends from your API definitions.